KLVH (FM): Country Legends

-On January 2, 2003, at Noon, after playing "Back That Thang Up" by Juvenile, KTHT flipped to a classic country format as "Country Legends 97.1".
+On January 2, 2003, at Noon, KTHT flipped to a classic country format as "Country Legends 97.1".
 The first song on "Country Legends" was "You Never Even Called Me by My Name" by David Allan Coe.

 Core artists included Garth Brooks, Reba McEntire, Willie Nelson, Dolly Parton and Ronnie Milsap.

 K-Love

 In April 2023, it was announced that Urban One would acquire the Houston radio cluster of Cox Media Group.
 This, at the time of the sale, would have resulted in Urban One being over FCC ownership limits, forcing the divestitures of two stations in the combined cluster; the stations to be sold were later determined by the two companies to be KROI and Cox's KTHT, which would be placed into the temporary Sugarland Station Trust divestiture trust, overseen by Scott Knoblauch.

 On July 26, 2023, it was announced that Educational Media Foundation, a Christian broadcaster that owns the K-Love and Air1 radio networks, would purchase KTHT for $3.1 million.
 The sale closed on October 31, 2023, making the station a sister to Air1-affiliated KHJK.
 The station changed its call sign to KLVH and, that evening at 6:00 PM, the first voice of Country Legends, Tom "Tubby" Lawler (who died in 2016), signed off Country Legends (via archival recording) by introducing its final song, "Some Memories Just Won't Die" by Marty Robbins.
 As the song ended, the audio feed for Country Legends faded into silence, followed a few seconds later by the K-Love audio feed.
 The Country Legends audio feed and programming continues on former sister station KKBQ's HD-2 signal, which can also be streamed online.